History of the University of California, Berkeley

-The history of the University of California, Berkeley begins on October 13, 1849, with the adoption of the Constitution of California, which provided for the creation of a public university.
+The history of the University of California, Berkeley, begins on October 13, 1849, with the adoption of the Constitution of California, which provided for the creation of a public university.
 On Charter Day, March 23, 1868, the signing of the Organic Act established the University of California, with the new institution inheriting the land and facilities of the private College of California and the federal funding eligibility of a public agricultural, mining, and mechanical arts college.

-19th Century
+19th century

 Founding

 In 1866, the College of California, a private institution in Oakland founded by Andover and Yale alumnus Henry Durant, purchased the land that comprises the current Berkeley campus, and the State of California established an agricultural, mining, and mechanical arts college, which existed only as a legal entity to secure federal funds under the Morrill Act.
 Signed by President Lincoln in 1862, the Morrill Act provided for the capitalization of public universities by federal land grant.
 In 1867, through the good offices of then-governor Frederick Low, the financially struggling College of California agreed to a merger with the state college.
 On March 23, 1868, Governor Henry H. Haight signed the Organic Act, which established the University of California as the state's first land-grant university.
-Although the founding of the University of California is often incorrectly mistaken for a merger, the Organic Act created a "completely new institution" and did not actually merge the two precursor entities into the new university.
+Although the founding of the University of California is often mistaken for a merger, the Organic Act created a "completely new institution" and did not actually merge the two precursor entities into the new university.

 The Organic Act — also known as the Dwinelle Bill, named after its principal author, Assemblyman John W. Dwinelle — stated that the "University shall have for its design, to provide instruction and thorough and complete education in all departments of science, literature and art, industrial and professional pursuits, and general education, and also special courses of instruction in preparation for the professions".

 Professor John LeConte was appointed interim president, serving until 1870, when the Board of Regents elected Henry Durant.

 The university opened in September 1869, using the former College of California's buildings in Oakland as a temporary home while the new campus underwent construction.